pkgcore/pkgcore/doc/pquery-usage.rst

      post_rdepends:
  $

-This version is in package.mask, and we can see the use-conditional flags now.
+This version is in ``package.mask``, and we can see the use-conditional flags now.

-The --verbose or -v flag tries to print human-readable output (although some things like the formatting of depend strings need some improvement).
-Without -v the output is usually a single line per package in a hopefully machine-parseable format (usable in pipelines).
-There are some extras like --atom meant for shell pipeline use.
+The ``--verbose`` or ``-v`` flag tries to print human-readable output (although some things like the formatting of depend strings need some improvement).
+Without ``-v`` the output is usually a single line per package in a hopefully machine-parseable format (usable in pipelines).
+There are some extras like ``--atom`` meant for shell pipeline use.
 If you have some useful shell pipeline in mind that pquery's output could be better formatted for please file a ticket.

 Adding short options is planned but there are some features to add first (want most of the features in place to avoid name clashes).